Skip to main content

 Framework 1: The KPI Tree

 Why it matters for PE: PE operating partners review dozens of metrics.
 A KPI tree gives them one place to look.
 It also surfaces conflicts: when product optimizes for activation and sales optimizes for pipeline, revenue stays flat.
-Building the tree in 90 minutes typically exposes 2-3 conflicts.
+A focused 90-minute build usually exposes several metric conflicts.
 Fix those first.

 Timeline: Days 20-30 of the first 100 days.
 Build it with the leadership team.
 Assign one owner per metric.